From the 1st January 2026 Bulgaria has officially adopted the EURO.

 You may hear many people (including us) refer to Bulgarian prices in Euro but it’s important to remember that the local currency is the lev.
 In archaic Bulgarian the word “lev” meant “lion” and as you can see lions are all over Bulgaria in various forms (sculptures, monuments, etc.) representing the braveness of the Bulgarian nation.

-You can’t spend euros in all the shops here and those who accept them may charge you more.
-There are however many change bureaus in the cities who will give you a good exchange rate if you haven’t managed to change any cash before you arrive.
+There are many change bureaus in the cities who will give you a good exchange rate if you haven’t managed to change any cash before you arrive.
 Most large hotels, restaurants and shops accept cards however smaller places are likely to ask for cash only so be prepared.

 Here’s some more information on Bulgarian currency, including some pictures you will hopefully find useful: